niiknow/laratt/README.md

 ### Limiting

-To limit the number of returned resources to a specific amount:
+To limit the number of returned resources to a specific amount with keyword `limit` or `per_page`:

 ```
 /query?limit=10